GoogleSolutionChallenge/CrisisConnect-App-Repository/README.md

 This is a small snapshot of our emergency alert database that is refreshed every five minutes via cloud functions.
 We hope to integrate this data into a real time alert feature:

+This is the layout of the mobile application:

 ## Figma Mobile Template:
 - [https://www.figma.com/community/file/1076609425686201098](https://www.figma.com/community/file/1076609425686201098)
 - [https://www.figma.com/community/file/936170226770702647](https://www.figma.com/community/file/936170226770702647)